This article is going a little bit technical so we will go straight forward to the points.

 Make sure you get a logger that can work to -30 Celsius if you are shipping something frozen.

-You may well say your frozen shipment is only setting to -18 Celsius, however, it may experience temperature lower than -26 Celsius during working period of refrigerator, especially when problem happens, it goes down to even lower.
-And surely when problem happens, we are in desperate for these records.
+You may well say your frozen shipment is only setting to -18℃, but wait, you never know it may experience temperature lower than -26℃ during working period of refrigerator, and especially when problem happens, it goes down to even lower.
+And the point is, when shit happens, these datas are exactly the ones we looking for.

 Key factor 3: Failure proof strategy